percona/k8spxc-docs/docs/containers-conf.md

 customize the configuration of HAProxy, or to add additional options for PMM Client.

 The Operator can store environment variables in [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).
-Here is an example with several HAProxy options:
+Here is an example with several options related to HAProxy: `HA_CONNECTION_TIMEOUT`
+(the custom timeout for health check connections to MySQL server), `OK_IF_DONOR` (make checks even for the [XtraDB cluster donor node](https://docs.percona.com/percona-xtradb-cluster/8.0/manual/state_snapshot_transfer.html)), and `HA_SERVER_OPTIONS` (the [custom options](https://docs.haproxy.org/2.6/configuration.html#5.2) for the server in the HAProxy configuration file).

 ```yaml
 apiVersion: v1